Bayesian Quantum Amplitude Estimation: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:background} presents relevant background, including the original quantum algorithm, the classical counterpart, and alternative hybrid algorithms.
-In section \ref{sec:BAE}, BAE is presented.
-Section \ref{sec:methods} describes the numerical methods used to test the algorithms.
+BAE is introduced in section \ref{sec:BAE}.
+Section \ref{sec:methods} describes the numerical methods used for benchmarking.
 The results of these tests are shown in section \ref{sec:results}.
 Finally, section \ref{sec:conclusion} discusses and summarizes the results, as well as directions for future research.
+Supplementary details about the algorithm, data processing and background are given in the appendices.